thulab/iot-benchmark/docs/DifferentTestModeConfig.md

 The current version of information logging depends on iostat.
 Please make sure that iostat is installed in the IoTDB server.

-Then configure ```config.properties```
+Then configure `config.properties`.
-Assume that the parameters you use are the same as those in [Simple Guide](../#61-Regular test mode write single database).
-The new parameters you should add are TEST_DATA_PERSISTENCE and MONITOR_INTERVAL, for example:
+Assume that the parameters you use are the same as those in the quick-start example in [README.md](../README.md).
+The new parameters you should add are `TEST_DATA_PERSISTENCE` and `MONITOR_INTERVAL`, for example:

 ```properties
 TEST_DATA_PERSISTENCE=CSV